 "My name is Ibira."
-She offered me a hand, her harness straps creaking as she shifted in her chair.
+She offered me a hand, her harness straps making a pleasant creak as she shifted in her chair.
 "I believe this is your custom."
 When I hesitated, she offered a second right hand.

 Ibira cleared her throat, indicating that I should take my booklet and pass the stack along.